aparnair/aparnair/README.md

 With 3 years of experience and a profound interest in technology, I possess a dedication to solving complex problems.

+## Professional Statement

+My first inclination to cybersecurity began when my Instagram account was hacked a few years ago.
+It was a stark wake-up call to the vulnerability of personal data online.
+I realized that in today's digital age, data is incredibly valuable, defining who we are, and any breach can have severe consequences, ranging from reputation damage to financial loss.
+This experience solidified my understanding of the critical importance of cybersecurity in safeguarding individuals, businesses, and governments against cyber threats.

 ## Objective